 Today, it’s hard to imagine Disneyland (or any of the Disney parks around the world for that matter) without Pirates of the Caribbean.
 It’s such a signature and timeless attraction that it seems like it must have always been there.
 In fact, the pirates didn’t hoist their sails until 11 years after the original Disney theme park opened.
 And they almost never set sail at all—at least not in the form that we now know and love, as you’ll discover in this brief history of Pirates of the Caribbean.

-According to Marty Sklar, former vice chairman and principal creative executive at Walt Disney Imagineering, Walt had developed a walk-through pirates concept, and workers had already put in the steel for the modest attraction when the New York World's Fair made him rethink his plans.
-The 1964-65 fair featured four Disney projects, including it's a small world [sic].
-That attraction's runaway success and ability to move enormous numbers of guests through the experience motivated Walt to incorporate a similar ride system for Pirates.
+According to Marty Sklar, former vice chairman and principal creative executive at Walt Disney Imagineering, Walt had developed a walk-through pirates concept, and workers had already put in the steel for the modest attraction when the New York World’s Fair made him rethink his plans.
+The 1964-65 fair featured four Disney projects, including “it's a small world.“ The iconic attraction’s runaway success and ability to move enormous numbers of guests through the experience motivated Walt to incorporate a similar ride system for Pirates.

 Besides, the boats worked well with the theme, and they allowed the story to unfold in a more controlled and linear fashion.

 Another World’s Fair attraction, Great Moments with Mr. Lincoln, moved audio-animatronics to another level.
 The president’s realism engaged and even startled audiences.
 Sklar says that Walt shot down Imagineers that wanted to create cartoon pirates and instead asked them to go for Lincoln’s more natural look.
 “Walt had a belief in animatronic characters.
 He said, ‘This is all about breathing life into these characters.’ “